magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 #### Remove foreign keys (first script)
 This script is the first of two that remove foreign keys that refer to non-sales tables from sales tables.

-Create the following script and give it a name like `1_foreign1.sql`:
+Create the following script and give it a name like `1_foreign1.sql`.
+Replace `<your main magento DB name>` with the name of your Magento database.
+In this topic, the sample database name is `magento`.

 {% highlight sql %}
 select concat(